Every company aspires to hit the loftiest heights and establish itself as a market leader.

 OKRs should also be established with a clear view of what other parts of the business are doing.
 When establishing OKRs, implement a pyramid structure: employees should form the core foundations, and build up with managerial staff, department heads, etc. Not only will this help you hit your base targets, but it’ll prompt further success with stretch goals.

 Finally, if you’re part of a business where rapid growth isn’t top of the agenda, nip back to the drawing board, and look for a plan B; OKRs are best-suited for orgs with large growth goals.

 Key takeaway: Think about metrics that matter.
-And when D-Day arrives when you need to justify your choices, be sure you can weather the storm and answer with confidence and conviction.
+When you need to justify your choices, be sure you can weather the storm and answer with confidence and conviction.

 The difference between OKRs and KPIs

 KPIs and OKRs are often mixed up, and while they’re similar, they aren’t the same.
 So, we’re gonna lay the facts on the table and explain the difference between the two.